 Second, eliminate bias in the hiring process.
 The goal is to make our operations and D&I recruiting best practices bias-free.
 Some of the best ways to do that are the following:

 - Conduct blind skills challenges

 Third, source your candidates in online communities.
 Professional online communities are your hiring secret sauce.
-Demographics on larger, more traditional platforms generally tend to skew Caucasian and male.
+Demographics on larger, more traditional platforms generally tend to skew white and male.
 You want to put more diverse candidates into your talent pipeline at the very start.

 But how do you reach those online communities at scale?
 With resources like the Mogul Recruiter Tool.

-Our Recruiter Tool allows you to source your candidates from the diverse Mogul community ecosystem.
-You can search by location, title, keywords, company, and industry, and we included diversity filters to allow you to accelerate your diverse hirings.
+Our Recruiter Tool allows you to source candidates from the diverse Mogul community ecosystem.
+You can search by location, title, keywords, company, and industry, and we included diversity filters to allow you to accelerate your diverse hiring.
 Schedule a demo to see the platform in action and kickstart your diverse hiring.

 Develop Employee Resource Groups